 Everyone prefers drugs without side effects.
 But the truth is that there is a threshold at which all—even nonprescription OTC remedies—are harmful.
 In many cases, cannabis prescription side effects are minor.
 However, you should answer: Are you willing to contend with cannabis use repercussions, possible addiction, or psychosis?

 Notwithstanding moral or religious objections, marijuana could both help and harm your health.
 Which effect will impact you more?
 ClinicalPosters makes no specific recommendation.
-If you feel cannabis products are required to be A Bit More Healthy, you need to consider whether temporary relief from your individual chronic condition is worth any possible physical, ecumenical, parental, social, or professional consequences.
+If you feel cannabis products are required to for better health you need to evaluate whether temporary relief from your chronic condition is worth any possible physical, ecumenical, parental, social, or professional consequences.

 - Legal Recreational Marijuana States and DC. procon.org

 - Cannabidiol. wikipedia.org